-All commissions are priced by the art work’s surface area.
-The price is $1 per square inch (2.5 centimeters).
+I decide how much a commission cost, depending on size of artwork, medium, and preparation (materials, models, research, etc).
 Prices are subject to change in the criteria of: purchasing special materials, the complexity of composition, and optional framing for the work.

 Unfinished commissioned artwork will not to be shown to the patron, unless requested otherwise.

 When the work is complete, the patron is free to observe the work, and can request up to 3 changes for free.
 Any changes afterwards will cost $25 each.